khaledh/khaledh.github.io/docs/osdev/07-kernel-image.md

 --passl:"-Wl,-subsystem:efi_application"
 ```

-Let's also tell Nim to add the `src` directory to its search path, so that we can import modules from `boot`, `common`, and `kernel` without using relative paths.
-We'll put this in the top-level `nim.cfg` file:
+Let's also tell Nim to add the `src` directory to its search path, so that we can import
+modules from `boot`, `common`, and `kernel` without using relative paths.
+We'll put this
+in the top-level `nim.cfg` file:

 ```properties
 # nim.cfg
 ...
 --path:src
 ```

 We'll work on what to use in the kernel's `nim.cfg` file later.

-Let's also add a task in our `justfile` to build the the kernel:
+Let's also add a task in our `justfile` to build the kernel:

 ```justfile{8-9}
 # justfile